 PayPal is known for its wide range of payment options:

-- Accept payments via credit and debit cards, even if the payer has no PayPal account.
+- Accept payments by credit or debit card, even if the payer has no PayPal account.

 - Transfer funds directly to your local bank account.